mnmn-dobaa/test_repo/readme.md

 # have been updated

 # add form the local repo
-# added from the remote repo
+# added form the remote repo